 You can use a toothpick or any other small, sharp object (perhaps a needle or sharp pair of craft scissors would work) to place a small hole in the top of the fruit.
 Be sure the hole is large enough to fit a piece of twine through it.

 4. Time to Dry

 Now your fruit ornaments are ready to begin the drying process.
-If using an oven, place the fruit pieces on a baking sheet and put them in the oven to dry for four to six hours.
+If using an oven, place the fruit pieces on a baking sheet and put them in the oven to dry for 4-6 hours.

 If you’re using a dehydrator, check the manual for your machine for proper drying times.
 Spread the fruit slices out on the trays and turn the dehydrator to the appropriate temperature for fruit.